marcuspollio/FreeCAD-website/content/news/theme-docs/variables/index.md

 ---
-title: Variables | Front Matter
+title: "Variables | Front Matter"
-description: List of Front Matter variables used by FC Theme.
+description: "List of Front Matter variables used by FC Theme"
 date: 2021-01-20
-author: FreeCAD
+author: "FreeCAD"
 draft: false

 cover:
   image: space_7.jpg
-  caption: a cover caption
+  caption: "a cover caption"
-  alt: a cover alternative title
+  alt: "a cover alternative title"
 ---

 **Below are variables used with this theme...**